 Depersonalization

-Depersonalisation can mean a survivor detaches from ones own mind or body.
+Depersonalization can mean a survivor detaches from one's own mind or body.
 Those who depersonalize often consider themselves as a detached observer of oneself.

 Depression/Suicidal